Frequently Asked Questions (FAQs) | Co-op

 COOP 1101 is a one-credit class.
 Tuition and fees for this class is based on one-credit of university tuition and fees for that semester.

 Co-op work terms are assigned 9 credits for each full-time work term (semester).
-Tuition is charged at 4.5 credits per semester for domestic and international students.
+Tuition is charged as a flat rate per semester for domestic and international students.
 Students pay work term tuition in accordance with the current Tuition and Mandatory Student Fees table for each full-time Co-op work term (semester).
+Students will only be charged tuition for the work term course once they have submitted a job offer to the co-op office.

 University fees are also charged in addition to your tuition.